 With moderate consumption, this amount of alcohol is negligible and unlikely to cause harm.

 The body of research on foods that increase breast milk supply is scant and mixed.
-Some anecdotal evidence suggests that, for some people, the following foods may support a higher production of milk:

 - fenugreek seed